 As a result, disordered eating becomes the norm.
 In fact, studies have shown that around 62% of female athletes and 33% of male athletes report disordered eating habits.
 And that only includes the ones that are reported.

-Many eating disorder symptoms (including preoccupation with food, excessive training, and dieting before competition) are perceived as normal or desirable in the athletic sphere.
+Many eating disorder symptoms (including a preoccupation with food, excessive training, and dieting before a competition) are perceived as normal or desirable in the athletic sphere.
 Additionally, many personality traits and behaviors (including perfectionism, rigid and inflexible thinking) may be perceived as “normal” for athletes, but are actually highly disordered.
 If a behavior is considered disordered for the general population, it is also disordered for an athlete.
 Athletes are not immune to the dangerous effects of starvation.

 In reality, this is all a problem.
 Athletes are being harmed.